Welcome to the Gateway Page for the Behavioral Health Program (BHP) PSS Training Program

 The Behavioral Health Programs (BHP) Peer Personnel Training and Placement Program was established by the California Department of Health Care Access and Information (HCAI) to address the ongoing workforce development needs in the Public Mental Health and Recovery Systems of Care.

 Peer Support Specialists (PSS) are individuals with lived experience in recovery and/or mental health.
 They provide support, advocacy, encouragement, affirmation, acceptance, resources, and hope to consumers.
 They share their personal experiences and provide support to help break down barriers and empower people to find and follow their own recovery paths.

 This training program is 100 hours of video presentations, reading assignments, reflective exercises, and group lessons.
 Additionally, you will need to complete an internship.
 Participants can access the curriculum on our learning platform at any time and can complete the curriculum at their own pace.
 The online curriculum covers the importance of peer support, ethics, confidentiality, crisis management, suicide prevention, recovery planning, case management, triage, technical job skills, self-care, parents and family, crisis management, homelessness, and justice-involved individuals.

-Our Program Coordinator and Peer Support Advocate provide support during the online curriculum, facilitate support groups, and help participants find a placement site to complete their 40-hour internship.
+Our Program Coordinator and Peer Support Advocate provide support during the online curriculum, facilitate support groups, and help participants find a placement site to complete their internship.
 During the experiential internship, participants are able to observe PSS and apply their skills under supervision.